nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_03-METHODS.md

 The next morning you flip open your laptop, ready to look over your code and figure out why it didn't seem right yesterday.
 But, before you can settle in to read over your work, an email comes in from Bobby Kawlins.
 The subject reads "Critter Culinary Chaos!!"
 You're not surprised that Bobby types like he talks: lots of exclamation points.

 > "Hey there, awesome developer person!
-After we talked about tracking my animals' petting schedules, I had another idea." ('Why am I not surprised', you say to yourself.)
+After we talked about tracking my animals' petting schedules, I had another idea." ('Why am I not surprised?', you say to yourself.)
 "With the place starting to really take off, I've hired a couple of interns to handle a lot of the care and feeding of all the critters.
 Frees me up to try out some new patatas bravas recipes for the tapas bar!
 >
 >"Problem is, we're having trouble keeping straight who fed what to which animal and when.
 Sound like something you can handle?"
 >